-The official grand opening for Walt Disney World Resort took place on October 1, 1971 with Magic Kingdom as its sole park.
+The official grand opening for Walt Disney World Resort took place on October 1, 1971, with Magic Kingdom as its sole park.
 Since then Epcot, Disney’s Hollywood Studios, and Disney’s Animal Kingdom joined the line-up of Disney World theme parks.
 However, the changes didn’t stop with the addition of new parks.
-Keep reading to see how much the resort has changes over the past forty-plus years.
+Keep reading to see how much the resort has changed over the past forty-plus years.

 Ariel’s Grotto underwent a huge transformation as well.
 Many years ago the Grotto was a water play area near Pinocchio Village Haus, but the splash area was closed and replaced with The Voyage of the Little Mermaid.
 The ride is a slow moving dark ride that takes riders through Ariel’s Grotto before giving them the opportunity to meet and pose for photos with Ariel inside a shell.
 Other meet and greet opportunities with the Princesses are in Princess Fairytale Hall, formerly Snow White’s Scary Adventures.
 Here guests can find Rapunzel, Sleeping Beauty, Cinderella, and Tiana.

 Snow White’s presence was not completely removed from Fantasyland, just relocated.
 The former location of the 20,000 Leagues Under the Sea ride is now the home of the Seven Dwarfs Mine Train.
 In addition to being one of the only roller coasters at Magic Kingdom, this ride was also the first time to feature an interactive queue.
 While waiting at various spots in the ride’s line guests can entertain themselves with activities like gem sorting, spinning barrels, and musical spigots for gem washing.